 Liaise with UNO Office of Research staff – UNO's grant writers work alongside research administrators (RAs) in the Office of Research to form a pre-award proposal development team for faculty.
 These teams can help you develop narrative, budget, budget justification, letters of support, and any necessary supplemental materials.

 Grant writing workshops for faculty – Each spring semester, the Office of Research offers a series of proposal development workshops.
-The grant writing workshop schedule for Spring 2020 is forthcoming.

 Grant writing workshops for NSF Graduate Research Fellow applicants – Each fall semester, the Office of Research offers a series of proposal development workshops for students who would like to apply to the NSF GRF program.